Reviews You Can Rely On

 If you have relatively basic memory card needs — like recording 1080p videos or taking jpeg photos — you probably don't need to pay for top-of-the-line storage capacities or extreme data transfer speeds.
 That's where the SanDisk 32GB Ultra SDHC comes in.
 It provides enough firepower for common tasks while keeping costs significantly lower than faster cards.
 Like most of their products, SanDisk claims that this card can handle shock forces, water, and temperature extremes and that it won't be affected by the X-ray machines at the airport.

-The lower price comes with some tradeoffs.
-While the speeds are adequate for most uses, they aren't sufficient for some advanced camera drones.
+Like most things, the lower price point comes with tradeoffs.
+For instance, the speeds aren't sufficient for some advanced camera drones.
+That said, they're adequate for most uses.
 If you like to shoot burst images in RAW, the speeds will also slow you down.
-That said, we had no issues recording 4K video with this card.
-As long as you're not looking to complete data-intensive tasks, the SanDisk Ultra SDHC provides reliable performance at a low price.
+Still, we had no issues recording 4K video with this card.
+As long as you're not planning on completing data-intensive tasks, the SanDisk Ultra SDHC provides reliable performance at a low price.
 Really though, the superior SanDisk Extreme Pro UHS-I isn't that much more expensive and is well worth the extra few dollars.

 memory card - the sandisk ultra balances performance and price quite well.